robert-phillips33/rockPaperScissors/README.md

 This game is played by one user against a computer.
 The computer player should be another player object with the name of ‘computer’ and have the ability to make a random choice.

-You’ll need to make two versions of Rock, Paper, Scissors - “classic” and some variation.
-The variation should include more than 3 options (the one in the video has 5).
-You can invent your own variation, or do some research on variations here.
-Make sure you communicate the rules to your user!